Revisiting Pre-trained Language Models for Vulnerability Detection: Experimental Setup

 \subsection{Evaluated Models}

-To ensure comprehensive evaluations, we select a set of representative PLMs covering encoder-based (CodeBERT, GraphCodeBERT, UniXCoder, PDBERT), decoder-based (CodeLlama-7B, 13B and 34B, DeepSeek-Coder-6.7B and 33B, StarChat-$\beta$-16B, WizardCoder-15B and 33B, Mistral-7B, GPT-3.5, GPT-4, GPT-4o Mini), and encoder-decoder based model architectures (CodeT5).
+To ensure comprehensive evaluations, we select a set of representative PLMs covering encoder-based (CodeBERT, GraphCodeBERT, UniXCoder, PDBERT), decoder-based (CodeLlama-7B, 13B and 34B, DeepSeek-Coder-6.7B and 33B, StarChat-$\beta$-16B, WizardCoder-15B and 33B, Mistral-7B, GPT-3.5, GPT-4, GPT-4o Mini, and GPT-5 Mini), and encoder-decoder based model architectures (Code T5).
+Table~\ref{tab:models} and Appendix~\ref{sec:models} show the details of models evaluated in this work.

 The rationale for selecting the above PLMs is that all of them are oriented toward code-specific tasks or have been fed on a substantial amount of code data during pre-training.
 This endows them with a foundational understanding of code, which proves advantageous when applying them to downstream VD tasks.